zzhang0123/zzhang0123.github.io/NickKaiserNotes/index.md

 <section>
 <p>
-<strong>Disclaimer</strong>: I am merely hosting the notes in the interim, and the copyright remains with the respective copyright holder.
+<strong>Disclaimer</strong>: The maintainer is merely hosting the notes in the interim, and the copyright remains with the respective copyright holder.
 </p>
 </section>